Data storage on Esrum

 There is currently no limits on how much you store in these folders.
 However, as UCPH has indicated that they will charge for storage in the future, we recommend only storing data that you actually need.

-See the Creating projects and datasets page for how to request a new dataset folder.
+See the Requesting projects and datasets page for how to request a new dataset folder.

-Note that unlike your home folder, /projects, and /datasets, the /scratch folders are physically located on each node.
+These /scratch drives should not be confused for the per-project scratch-folders described above.
+Unlike your home folder, /projects, /datasets, and network drives, the root /scratch folders are physically located on each node.
 Files written to /scratch on one node are therefore not accessible on other nodes.

 It is recommended that you create a sub-folder containing your UCPH-IT username when using the scratch-drive as part of your scripts: